 The toasty, almost-nutty, flavor of the oatmeal coupled with the sweet chocolate morsels makes these cookies difficult to resist.

-Use this same recipe as a base for our favorite chewy white chocolate oatmeal cranberry cookies too!
+Use this same recipe as a base for our favorite oatmeal cookies with dried cranberries in this chewy white chocolate oatmeal cranberry cookies too!

 A good oatmeal cookie is one of life’s simple joys.